-A performance improvement plan is a great way to help an employee who is not performing up to their usual standards.
+A performance improvement plan is a great way to help underperforming employees.
 It can become difficult for an employer to terminate an employee due to performance, and the performance improvement plan is a perfect solution in these cases.

 What is a Performance Improvement Plan?

 A performance improvement plan (PIP) is a formal document for a struggling employee.
-It aims at helping an employee overcome performance pitfalls at work and pave the way out of a challenging situation step by step.
-This smart framework is written by the employee’s manager and submitted to HR.
+It aims at helping an employee overcome performance pitfalls at work and pave the way in the form of the document progress.
+The framework is written by the employee’s manager and submitted to HR.
 It has a deadline for meeting the named objectives — around 30, 60, or 90 days.
-The criteria for employee success is anything from completing extra training to more regular check-ins with a manager.
+The criteria for employee success is anything from completing extra training to more regular check-ins, and ongoing coaching.

-Employee Performance Improvement Plan is used to help an underperforming employee meet goals that they are struggling to meet and attempt to curb maladaptive behaviors.
+Employee Performance Improvement Plan is used to help an underperforming employee meet goals they are struggling to meet and attempt to curb maladaptive behaviors.
 At a reduced level, you can view an employee PIP as a probationary period for employees.
-In many cases, a PIP signals that the company wants to keep the employee.
+A PIP often signals that the company wants to keep the employee.
 The ultimate goal of an employee improvement plan is to find a solution for both the employee, their professional development, and the organization.
-Clear communication between the manager and the entire team allows for a more effective PIP.
+Clear communication between the manager and the team allows for a more effective PIP.

 How to Develop a Performance Improvement Plan?

-At this stage, you need to understand what an employee is doing wrong that affects their performance.
+At this stage, you must understand what an employee is doing wrong that affects their performance.
 Define those negative points and include examples of poor work or behavior.
-Maybe a simple change in working schedule or some time-off work will change the situation dramatically.
+Maybe a simple change in working schedule or some time off work will change the situation.

-Give your workers a chance to be heard and encourage them to participate in their improvement, and they will feel more committed to it.
-Give your employees a chance for a change in their work, and they’ll communicate.
+Give your workers a chance to be heard and encourage them to participate in their improvement; they will feel more committed to it.
+Give your employees an opportunity to change their work, and they’ll communicate.
 If there is no other choice than having the employee take the PIP, you might want to follow these steps to write an effective performance improvement plan:

 1. Review Employee Performance in Detail